Overview of the international and domestic legislation and standards that apply in Australia.

 The Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (the National Law) replaces eight federal, state and territory laws with a single regulatory framework for the certification, construction, equipment, design and operation of domestic commercial vessels inside Australia's exclusive economic zone (EEZ).
 Please read our Statement of Regulatory Approach as the national regulator for domestic commercial vessels.

-The Marine Safety (Domestic Commercial Vessel) National Law Regulation 2013 (the Regulations) sets out:
+The Marine Safety (Domestic Commercial Vessel) National Law Regulation 2013 (the national law regulations) sets out:

 - the definition of domestic commercial vessel